 To see the points created, you must either change the scale of the axes or zoom out.
 You zoom in or out by using the mouse wheel; the drawing pad must be selected in order to zoom.

-Show the Styling Bar and the Inputbar belonging to the spreadsheet.
-See the picture below.
+Show the input bar belonging to the spreadsheet.

 The little blue square in the lower right corner of a cell is used for making relative copies.